brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-01.md

 'judge' in a muggle court.
 'Judge' is a high ranking Court official, in this case rather like an ambassador.
 German translation is Richter.

-And yes, I know this wasn't a very action packed chapter, but a little background in what's happening in Harry's life and in the world since school ended is necessary.
-Next chapter has more action in it, I promise.
-Voldemort and pagan rituals feature prominently, which I'm sure makes all of you quite happy.